This started as music.

 The rest of her resolves out of that color, black leather fitted close, boots landing with certainty, each step placed without hesitation.

+She doesn’t push through the crowd.
 The crowd opens before she reaches it, bodies parting without instruction, making space that seems to anticipate her arrival.

 Her attention lands on him with precision, not curiosity but assessment.